Billyjeem123/test.solarcredit.io/Readme.md

 * The boilerplate has been reconfigured, so you no longer need to include the .php extension when testing  endpoint on any  tools such as Postman and co
 ---

-## Contact Developer
-`
-If you have any questions, please feel free to contact  billycodes @ 2348117283226